TLCI is a federal reimbursable program. NOACA will reimburse up to 80% for eligible costs incurred.

 - Other activities not related to planning

-Communities and implementing government agencies may not employ any contractor, consultant, or consulting firm who is currently under contract as staff for the community or implementing government agency for any TLCI grant-funded project.
+Communities and implementing government agencies may not employ any contractor, consultant, or consulting firm who is currently under contract as staff for the community or implementing government agency for any TLCI-funded project.

-The grantee will submit final TLCI planning reports to NOACA for review prior to receiving final payment on the grant.
-NOACA may use this information to provide future grant applicants with work examples and for TLCI program publicity.
-The grantee will also present the final report to their city council or city planning commission for approval.
+The awardee will submit final TLCI planning reports to NOACA for review prior to receiving final payment.
+NOACA may use this information to provide future applicants with work examples and for TLCI program publicity.
+The awardee will also present the final report to their city council or city planning commission for approval.